greg-raven/Department-21/_posts/2021-09-26-do-you-feel-like-i-do.md

 PIST-AWF is a newly discovered disease that it is so contagious that it already has become widespread.

 As of February, it had already infected over half of the United States and is anticipated to continue to spread.
-The disease itself affects the cells of a person’s entire body then goes dormant.
+The disease itself affects the cells of a person's entire body then goes dormant.
 The disease ravages the body and leaves serious side effects including: embarrassment for your country, depression, anxiety as to when it will come to an end, wondering how much more damage he can do, and despairing that the damage may not be reversible.

 Symptoms include: